 Source: SharePad, as at 10 May 2018.

 Performance is measured scrupulously after charging £10 in lieu of broker fees for every transaction and 0.5 per cent stamp duty on additions to the portfolio.

 Transaction prices are actual prices quoted by a broker including the cost of the spread.
 Uninvested cash earns no interest.

-The most recent valuation, and the performance of the portfolio since inception on 9 September 2009, can be found in the table to the right (click to enlarge).
+The most recent valuation, and the performance of the portfolio since inception on 9 September 2009, can be found in the table below.